-Power management features provide enable machines to turn off or enter “sleep” mode, which uses much less electricity than during full operation, after a predetermined period of inactivity.
-Most electronic equipment comes with these features.
-Power management needs to be enabled in advance for it to work.
+Power management features enable machines to turn off or enter “sleep” mode after a predetermined period of inactivity, which uses much less energy than during full operation.
+Most electronic equipment manufactured in the last 10 years comes standard with these features.
+It is worth noting, however, that power management needs to be enabled in advance for it to work.

-Enabling power management will cut down on energy consumption and potentially lengthen the useful life of equipment.
-Computers, monitors, and other electronic equipment will continue to run unless turned off or set to turn off after a predetermined amount of time.
+Enabling power management will cut down on energy consumption and lengthen the useful life of equipment.
+Computers, monitors, and other electronics will continue to run unless turned off or set to turn off after a predetermined amount of time.
 Depending on how often machines are left on and not fully used, power management has the potential to return significant energy and cost savings.

 Learn how to save up to $50 per computer annually with power management.